karinamsilva/Project3---Social-Media/README.md

-#  100 Days of Swift - Project 1
+#  100 Days of Swift - Project 3

-## App Storm Viewer using ViewCode
+## App Social Media using ViewCode

- *Hacking with Swift first project, using viewCode*
+ *Hacking with Swift third project, using viewCode*

-- Created interface through code
-- Using delegates
-- Coordinator
-- Created extensions for constraints
+- Made modifications to project one so it can share the images

 ##Challenges from the first part of project one

-- [x] Adjust font size of label on the tableView Cell
-- [x] Sort order of photos name
-- [x] Show "Picture X of Y" instead of picture name on detail screen title
+- [x] Add image name to the list of items that are shared with activity items
+- [ ] Go to project 1 and add bar button to main controller and recommend app
+- [ ] Go to project 2 and ad bar button item to show score when tapped